vmware-tanzu-learning/cnd-practices-series/abstract.md

-A 300 level series that takes a student through a journey of building a green field Cloud Native application, evolve it through a series of real world problems during its "Day 2" application phase.
+A 300 level series that takes a student through a journey of building a green field Cloud Native application, evolving it through a series of real world problems during its "Day 2" application phase.

 - See [PAL Tracker Evolution](https://github.com/platform-acceleration-lab/pal-tracker-evolution#readme), each release is a workshop to apply fundamentals principles.